Vindicate the weak and fatherless;

-July 2015, Being a part of the Highlands ServeDay15 outreach project reached over 4,500 people with public awareness and education.
+July 2015, Being a part of the Church of the Highlands ServeDay15 outreach project reached over 4,500 people with public awareness and education.
 Over 2,000 people expressed interest in taking the next step to learning more about human trafficking and how they can make a difference.

 2016: Challenges, Opportunities, Hope Continues...

-August 2016, The Great Louisiana Flood destroyed our partner care facility known as Hope House.
+August 2016, The Great Louisiana Flood destroyed our care facility known as Hope House.
 The residents were safely placed in other restoration homes.
-The daunting task of cleanup, assessment, fundraising, rebuilding starts.
+The daunting task of cleanup, assessment, fundraising, looking at rebuilding options begins.

 December 2016, Trafficking Hope and Church of the Highlands partner with The Wellhouse to provide 24 hour victim care and services to women who have been trafficked in the US.
-The Wellhouse will provide the Services part of our C.A.R.E.S.
+The Wellhouse will provide the SERVICES part of our C.A.R.E.S.
 Initiative.
-This relationship with The Wellhouse comes at an critical time as the Hope House facility may not be able to reopen due to the catastrophic flood damage and the extensive cost to rebuild it.
+This relationship with The Wellhouse comes at a critical time as the Hope House facility was not be able to reopen due to the catastrophic flood damage and the extensive cost to rebuild it.
 Hope House served a great purpose in providing care and services to many victims.

 2017: C.A.R.E.S.
 Small Group Portal